NirajDN/NirajDN/README.md

 ## 🎯 Fun Facts

-- 🎧 Coding with Lo-Fi is my jam
+- 🎧 🌀 Code flows smoother with Lo-Fi in the background
 - 🧠 I think in functions
 - 🧩 Love solving puzzles and debugging weird bugs
 <p align="center">